smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 to insert throughput advice into those packets.

-In this document, on-path SCONE Network Elements are generally considered within the *access* portion of the Telecommunications provider’s network.
+In this document, on-path SCONE Network Elements are generally considered within the *access* portion of the Telecommunications provider's network.
 However, multiple SCONE Network Elements may exist along a path between the communicating peers.
 Depending on their configuration and roles they are likely to generate different throughput advices for the SCONE enabled application traffic flows, especially when different *access* technologies are in use.
 For example, the SCONE protocol in a wireless access network element